Dealing with Insurance After a Car Crash

 - Stay off social media.
 It’s very important that you not post anything about the accident on your Instagram, Facebook, Twitter, or any other social media account.
 When pursuing a claim for damages, your social media posts or engagements could be taken out of context, twisted, and used against you.
 Insurance companies have employees who search for accident or injury leads on social media and use them to minimize claims.

 - Don’t agree to a settlement without speaking to a lawyer.
 If a claims adjuster offers a settlement, odds are it is lower than in should be.
 You want your settlement figure to cover every single one of your damages from the car accident.
 It is best to have an experienced personal injury lawyer review the settlement offer first.
 An attorney will let you know if the settlement is fair given the facts of your case and the injuries you sustained.

 How a Lawyer Can Help You Deal with Insurance Companies

 Your attorney will handle the communication with the insurance adjuster for the other parties involved.
 Your lawyer needs to have a professional relationship with the adjuster, as they are who they’ll deal with when negotiating a fair settlement for you.

 Negotiation skills are critical when dealing with insurance companies.
 A highly skilled personal injury attorney is typically a great negotiator.
 They are much better at settling a car accident case than the average person would be.
-An attorney knows how much your accident case is worth and knows how to conduct negotiations in a way that will help you seek top dollar from the insurer.
+An attorney knows how much your accident case is worth.
+An Attorney also knows how to conduct negotiations in a way that will help you seek top dollar from the insurer.